 - Talk to the person involved, if you feel you can.
 Explain why you are offended.
 Sometimes that is sufficient to clear the air.
 You may want to bring someone with you for support.

-- Ask: "How do you think your wife or daughter would like being treated like this?"
+- Ask: "How do you think your spouse, significant other, daughter or son would like being treated like this?"